 - Premium Support

-I’ve had the paid version for over six years and have never regretted it!
+I’ve had the Strava subscription (paid version) for over six years and have never regretted it!

 My Favorite Things about The Strava App